OpenVisualCloud/Media-Transport-Library/README.md

 ## 5. User space UDP stack guide

 From 23.03.0 version, Media transport library extend the support to user-space UDP stack which run directly under current process context for performance consideration.
 Other user-space UDP stack usually run with client-service architect, it introduce a cross-core message cost which hurt the performance.
 Our stack are running NIC tx/rx function from the sendto/recvfrom API directly which save the cross-core call and keep the data affinity(LLC) to the UDP consumer.
-For how to use the UDP api, pls refer to [udp sample code](app/udp).
+For how to use the UDP API, pls refer to [udp sample code](app/udp).

 ## 6. How to Contribute

 We welcome community contributions to the Media Transport Library project.
-If you have any ideas/issues, please share it with us by the github issues or opening a pull request.
+If you have any ideas/issues, please share it with us by the GitHub issues or opening a pull request.

 #### 6.1 Coding style